in , ,

 Sony 24-105mm F4 G

-Coming in a strong second-place, the Sony Vario-Tessar T* 24-105mm f/4 is about as versatile as it gets for an A7III travel lens.
+Our previous second place pick until the Tamron became our alternative to the top pick, the Sony Vario-Tessar T* 24-105mm f/4 is about as versatile as it gets for an A7III travel lens and is now our third pick.

 This is an outstanding choice for anyone who is willing to forgo a little bit of width in order to gain a lot more zoom.